Advertisement

 One of the most popular and widely distributed is the eastern yellowfin bream, also known as silver bream (Acanthopagrus australis).
 There is also a western yellowfin bream (A. latus).
 The eastern yellowfin bream has been reported to an impressive 66cm and 4.5kg.

 The southern black bream, also known simply as black bream (Acanthopagrus butcheri), is another of our most common and widely occurring bream species.
 It is distinguishable from the yellowfin bream by more opaque (less translucent) and often darker anal and ventral fins.
-The black bream has been recorded to attain sizes of 60cm and 4kg, however juveniles weighing up to 1.5kg are more commonly caught.
+The black bream has been recorded to attain sizes of 60cm and 4kg.
+However, juveniles weighing up to 1.5kg are more commonly caught.

 The third main species is the pikey bream, also known as black bream or northern bream or pikeys (Acanthopagrus berda).
 It can be differentiated from the other bream species by its lack of yellow fin colouration, charcoal tinge and generally deeper and more stout body shape.
 There is also a north-west black bream (A. palmaris).
-Pikeys have been reported to about 3kg, but are far more commonly encountered at 300g-1kg.
+Pikeys have been reported to about 3kg, but they are far more commonly encountered at 300g-1kg.

-A few decades back most Aussie bream probably fell to handlines, and many still do.
-But these days estuary breamers mainly prefer light to medium weight rods of around 1.8-2.3m, matched to threadline reels in the 1000-2500 sizes.
-Anglers specifically using lures tend toward braided main lines of 1-3kg, but use nylon monofilaments of similar breaking strains for some lure applications.
 Bait fishers often prefer nylon monofilament main lines.
-Nylon or fluorocarbon leaders are mostly used when braided main lines are employed.
+Nylon or fluorocarbon leaders are mainly used when braided main lines are employed.
 Beach- and rock-based anglers use longer rods than their estuary counterparts.
-Standard rock and beach fishing bream tackle would be medium weight 2-4m rods, usually with threadline or Alvey style centre pin reels attached and loaded with 3-6kg nylon monofilament line.
+Standard rock and beach fishing bream tackle would be medium-weight 2-4m rods, usually with threadline or Alvey-style centre-pin reels attached.
+These are loaded with 3-6kg nylon monofilament line.

-Fresh and live baits such as pink nippers, prawns, cut fish flesh, shrimp, crabs, cunji, beach, blood and squirt worms as well as various molluscs are all superb bream baits.
-They are best collected at your fishing location.
-Prepared baits such as pudding mixes, dough, bread, chicken gut and fillet steak will also account for the scavenging bream.
-Fine gauge, sharp hooks should be sized to suit baits and use the least amount of lead (sinker) that conditions will allow.
 While there are many good bream rigs available, the running ball sinker rig (allowed to run right through to the hook) is a great all-rounder.
-A good range (style, size and colour) of soft plastic, hard-bodied minnows, vibrating bladed and surface lures should all be carried by the hard-core bream luring enthusiasts because they can be quite finicky feeders and approaches often need to be varied and fine-tuned to the conditions and the many moods of the bream.
+A good range (style, size and colour) of soft plastic, hard-bodied minnows, vibrating bladed and surface lures should all be carried by the hardcore bream luring enthusiasts.
+This is important because they can be quite finicky feeders and approaches often need to be varied and fine-tuned to the conditions and the many moods of the bream.

 Bream will quite readily accept a surface lure, most often during the warmer, high insect activity months.
 Small poppers, fizzers and saltwater flies can prove highly effective at these times.

-Many bream anglers practice catch and release methods, which suit this hardy little fish.
+Many bream anglers practice catch-and-release methods, which suit this hardy little fish.